Marine Operations & Training

 Overview

-The Port Republic site is an extension of the Stockton University campus and as such falls under the governing policies and procedures of the University.
-The Marine Operations Safety and Operational Procedures guide serves to highlight the site-specific policies and procedures; however, it is important to note that all University-wide policies and procedures apply to the employees, students, visitors and facilities of the Port Republic site and marine operations program.
+The Port Republic site is an extension of the Stockton University campus and falls under the governing policies and procedures of the University.
+The Marine Operations Safety and Operational Procedures guide serves to highlight the site-specific policies and procedures; however, it is important to note that all University-wide policies and procedures apply to the employees, students, visitors and facilities of the Port Republic site.

 Emergency and Fire 911